Microgen wins Co-op Bank systems upgrade deal

-LONDON British software firm Microgen and U.S.-based partner Teradata Corp have won a contract to improve credit risk systems at Co-operative Banking Group, beating off competition from their bigger U.S. rival Oracle.
+LONDON Oct 19 British software firm Microgen and U.S.-based partner Teradata Corp have won a contract to improve credit risk systems at Co-operative Banking Group, beating off competition from their bigger U.S. rival Oracle .

 Microgen said the upgrade would enable the Co-op, which has about 7 million customers, to manage risk at a customer account balance level by bringing credit risk onto the same platform as its accounting data.